 The research focuses more on African SMMEs, and also, this research doesn't focus on enterprise security vendors and options for them to move to the cloud or hybrid cloud model.

-Some more research found related to this proposal topic as well, for example:
+Further research found in relation to this proposal includes:

-Value propositions and current performances leveraging private cloud computing in financial service (Gai, K., 2014).
+Value propositions and current performance in leveraging private cloud computing in financial services (Gai, 2014)

-Research about Cloud Security Challenges and Guidelines (Dimitrakos, T., 2014)
+Research on cloud security challenges and guidelines (Dimitrakos, 2014)

-Research about Cloud security for SMBs or not only?
-(Scott, W., 2010).
+Research on cloud security for SMBs (Scott, 2010)

-Research about Cloud SaaS Security Issues and Challenges (D. J. Fehér and B. Sándor, 2019).
+Research on cloud SAAS security issues and challenges (Fehér & Sándor, 2019)

-Research about new trust models for cloud security (H. Sato et .al., 2010).
+Research on new trust models for cloud security (Sato et al., 2010)

-Offerings of on-prem security vendors of new cloud features to protect against cloud threats (Computer, E. 2019) and (Fortinet, 2019) and (TrapX Security, 2021 ) support for containers
+Offerings of on-premises security vendors of new cloud features to protect against cloud threats (Computer, E. 2019; Fortinet, 2019; TrapX Security, 2021 ) support for containers

-Cyber security risk management methodologists, Active defense and attack scenarios are covered very well, and there are many literature discussions about the sources, for example, ISO/IEC 27000 and ISO/IEC 27001 (Disterer, G,2013) and (Julia Heron, 2019) NIST, (NIST, 2018), (Saleh, Refai & Mashhour, 2011), and (Shen, L,2014).
-COBIT (Garsoux, M,2013).The CIS Controls (formerly known as Critical Security Controls) ( Laing, C, 2012).
-(NERC CIP) (Newburn, 2015), (Laing 2012) and( Peacock, 2020).FAIR, (Jack Freund and Jack Jones, 2015) MITRE - MITRE ATT&CK and MITRE D3fend (Barnum, S,2012) and (Adam Pennington, 2019).
-HITRUST CSF (Pandey, Atul & Sharma, Rinku, 2017).
+Cyber security risk management methods, and active defense and attack scenarios are covered very well, and there are many literature discussions about these, for example, ISO/IEC 27000 and ISO/IEC 27001 (Disterer, 2013; Heron, 2019), NIST (NIST, 2018; Saleh, Refai & Mashhour, 2011; Shen, 2014), COBIT (Garsoux, 2013), CIS controls (formerly known as critical security controls) ( Laing, 2012), NERC CIP (Newburn, 2015; Laing, 2012; Peacock, 2020), FAIR (Freund & Jones, 2015), MITRE ATT&CK and MITRE D3FEND (Barnum, 2012; Pennington, 2019), and HITRUST CSF (Pandey & Sharma, 2017).

-Gaps identified in knowledge & literature:
+Gaps identified in knowledge and literature:

-Specifically, literature about the value proposition when shifting customers from on-prem to SAAS or hybrid cloud for security enterprise vendors and specifically for Cyber active defense technology is not found.
+Little or no literature about the value proposition when shifting customers from on-premises to SAAS or hybrid cloud for security enterprise vendors, and specifically for active cyber defense technology, could be found.

-Literature on cloud security lacks info about offering action plans for existing customers running on-premise solutions and planning to move to the cloud.
+The literature on cloud security lacks information about offering action plans for existing customers running on-premises solutions and planning to move to the cloud.

-The literature lacks information about value proposition plans and opportunities for security vendors to secure the cloud better with their move to the cloud, for example, securing cloud assets with the solution.
+The literature lacks information about value proposition plans and opportunities for security vendors to secure the cloud better with their move to the cloud, for example, by securing cloud assets with the solution.

-Literature does not discuss the challenges of integrating ecosystem on-premises security systems with cloud or hybrid cloud environments.
+The literature does not discuss the challenges of integrating ecosystem on-premises security systems with cloud or hybrid cloud environments.

-Literature about active defense and honeypots exists but mainly covers academic research and does not provide explicit business best practices for reducing risk as to the value offered compared to the potential threat loss.
+Research about active defense and honeypots exists but mainly covers academic research and does not provide explicit business best practices for reducing risk as to the value offered compared to the potential loss risk.

-There is a lack of literature about Deception Security deployment on native cloud or hybrid cloud.
+There is a lack of relevant literature about deception security deployment in native or hybrid cloud environments.

 Primary Research Question (PRQ)

-PRQ: What components and considerations may comprise a value proposition plan for security software vendors offering their customers to move from traditional classical on-prem security solutions to the cloud or a hybrid cloud as a case study of Active defense technology?
+PRQ: What components and considerations may comprise a value proposition plan for security software vendors offering their customers to move from traditional classical on-prem security solutions to the cloud or a hybrid cloud as a case study of active defense technology?

 Secondary Research Questions (SRQ)